aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

 `jsii-rosetta` to use a tilde range (e.g: `~4.9.0`) to be able to control when you migrate to future [TypeScript] language versions.
-New `jsii` and `jsii-rosetta` features will only be introduced in the _latest_ release line, while older release lines only receive bug fixes until they are delcared end-of-life.
+New `jsii` and `jsii-rosetta` features will only be introduced in the _latest_ release line, while older release lines only receive bug fixes until they are declared end-of-life.
 ```